Nhogs/popoto/README.md

  - Update the list of labels defined in "popoto.provider.node.Provider" definition.
 All node labels to display in the graph should be added in this list.
  - Add any other customization you need in this file.
 See [Nhogs/popoto-examples](https://github.com/Nhogs/popoto-examples) for detailed configuration examples.
  - Open index.html file in your preferred web browser to see the result.
  - Click on a node to display and select a value, click on relationship arcs around nodes to navigate in relations uses right click to remove a value and ctrl+click to negate a node.
+See all [Basic actions](https://github.com/Nhogs/popoto/wiki/Basic-action) for details

-See an explained example page source [here](https://github.com/Nhogs/popoto/wiki#getting-started).
+See an explained example page source in [Getting started](https://github.com/Nhogs/popoto/wiki#getting-started).
  ## License
 [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0)